typescript-fm/shows/ep-017-node-24/README.md

 * **float16.ts** - Shows the new `Float16Array` typed array for working with half-precision floating-point numbers.
 * **error.ts** - Demonstrates the new `Error.isError()` method for reliably checking if a value is an Error object.
 * **permission.ts** - Shows Node.js 24's new Permission API, which allows checking if the process has permission to access specific resources like the file system.
+* **enums.ts** - Demonstrates that Node.js 24's default mode of type stripping does not support TypeScript enums, but you can enable transformation with SWC.
+Run with `npm run enums` to enable `--experimental-transform-types`.